Click play to listen to this podcast

 Welcome to this Tougher Minds podcast, which looks in detail at one of the concepts within the Elite Business Athlete.

 That’s the name of our Ebook, which is available for free on the Tougher Minds website.
 The elite business athlete explains how performance secrets from global sporting icons can be beneficial and transformative for everyone.
 The book provides an overview of key concepts that boost resilience, personal performance and wellbeing.
-In this podcast, got to Jon Finn, discusses the tougher mine’s concept of activation.
+In this podcast, Dr. Jon Finn, discusses the Tougher Minds concept of activation.
 That’s the term he’s developed to better describe feelings, including anxiety and other related emotional states.
 Jon Finn started the podcast by explaining more about activation and how Tougher Minds training uses the concept to benefit people.

 So in my own work, through the years working with different groups of people, I felt that we needed to different language and a different explanation of the very important process so that people could understand first of all what it was, but also how to manage it and how to manage it in different situations.

 And that’s how activation evolved.
-And visually the, where the activation looks is a dial a dog from zero, zero all the way up to 100 and the numbers on that day or represent your body’s state ever learned this.
-So if you’re zero there on the scale, it means that your dad.
+And visually the, how activation looks is a dial from zero, zero all the way up to 100 and the numbers on that dial represent your body’s state of alertness.
+So if you’re zero on the scale, it means that your dead.
 And then if you get higher up the numbers on the scale, you becoming more alert until you get all the way around to the high numbers.
-Ninety 120, it might be really pumped up.
-You might be anxious, you might be nervous, might be an x, an excitement there as well.
+At ninety you might be really pumped up.
+You might be anxious, you might be nervous, there might be excitement there as well.
 So it is simply sentence.
-Activation is a reflection of your, your state of alertness at any one point in time.
+Activation is a reflection of your state of alertness at any one point in time.
 And that varies throughout the day.
-And obviously when you go to sleep, your alertness, he’s a very, very low.
-When you go for a run, your alertness might increase if you’ve had a big lug, shouldn’t see afternoon, you’re alert, this might be quite low and you need to be a bit higher.
-So we’re always in a sense a number on the scale, but it’s not always the optimal number for the thing that we’re trying to achieve.
+And obviously when you go to sleep, your alertness, is very, very low.
+When you go for a run, your alertness might increase.
+So we’re always in a sense at a number on the scale, but it’s not always the optimal number for the thing that we’re trying to achieve.

 And am I right in thinking that you work with people to show them not only this understanding and this insight of the fluctuation in emotional state and state of alertness, but how they can understand that better so it can benefit them.
 And indeed, how they can control it.